US Presidents who Never Served in the Military

 Joe Biden was never in uniform.
 He received deferments during his undergraduate days at the University of Delaware.
 In addition, he received a postponement for three years while in law school at Syracuse University.

 In 1968, his education deferments expired.
-However, he applied for deferment, claiming that he had asthma when he was a teenager and did not experience combat during the Vietnam War.
+He then applied for a medical deferment due to asthma and did not serve in the Vietnam War.

 The above presidents utilized the years they would have spent on the battlefield to acquire higher education and begin careers that would lead to the White House.
 Their career ambitions may not have been achieved if they had instead joined the military.